STOMP-Based Event Notification System

 - Error logging and optional Sentry integration

-Benefits of the MQTT Approach
+Benefits of the STOMP Approach

 - Real-time Processing: Actions are triggered immediately when events occur